kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/header-manipulation.md

 ---
 title: Header manipulation
 weight: 40
-description: Walk through an example for how to manipulate request headers by using an extProc server.
+description: Walk through an example for how to manipulate request headers by using an ExtProc server.
 ---

-Set up an external processing (extProc) server that manipulates request headers for a sample app.
+Set up an external processing (ExtProc) server that manipulates request headers for a sample app.

 {{% notice note %}}
 External processing is an Enterprise-only feature.